collabnix/redisedge-grafana/README.md

 3. A video web server renders the final image based on real-time data from Redis' Streams.
 4. Time series are exported from Redis to Prometheus, enabling visualization with Grafana's dashboards.

-See ["My Other Stack is RedisEdge"](https://redislabs.com/blog/my-other-stack-is-redisedge/) for a wordy overview.
-Watch ["RedisConf19 Keynote Day 2"](https://www.youtube.com/watch?v=t1U7ulz1_Dg&feature=youtu.be&t=4767) for a video demonstration.

 ### The RedisEdge Stack